thegrumpys/odop/client/docs/Help/search.md

 SEARCH operates to minimize the objective value.
 The current design is used as a starting point.
+Because the [OBJECTIVE FUNCTION](terminology.html#obj) is constructed as a sum of constraint and dependent variable Fix violations, minimizing the Objective Value will minimize violations and thus move in the direction of a feasible design.
+The solution provided by Search represents the best available solution to the designer's goals as expressed by constraints and Fixes.
+If a solution that meets all of these goals, is not available, the search process converges to a compromise.
+Typically, this compromise violates multiple constraints.

-Only one SEARCH algorithm is available in the software at this time.
+While the ODOP software is modular and can potentially support multiple numerical search algorithms, only one SEARCH algorithm is available in the software at this time.
 It is a "logic" method of compact implementation.
 It is "robust" (i.e. usually finds the right answer) but not always efficient.